 Home Grow -Edible Resilience for communities in Birmingham

-Responding to the struggles that people have been facing due to Covid 19 and the lockdown, Spring to Life’s Mother gardens project received funding from The National Lottery, to support people to grow food and develop garden spaces at home as a way to aid positive mental well-being, stay active and connect with others.
+Responding to the struggles that people have been facing due to Covid 19 and the lockdown, Spring to Life’s Mother gardens project received funding from The National Lottery and Heart of England Community Foundation, to support people to grow food and develop garden spaces at home as a way to aid positive mental well-being, stay active and connect with others.

 Being a network, Mother gardens project is working with a number of organisations and food growing initiatives from around the city to deliver this scheme.
 These groups and their sites are Mother garden hubs which will offer households in their own localities advice, plants and seeds, and opportunities to connect with their community.